isabellahoch/cs29-dig-fab-IoT-mushroom-lamp/README.md

 # Mushroom Lamp Control with WebSockets & XIAO ESP32C3 🍄🌟

-This repository contains a fun WebSocket-based application that allows clients control the state of a 3D-printed mushroom lamp equipped with an LED strip.
+This repository contains a WebSocket-based application that allows clients to control the state of a 3D-printed mushroom lamp equipped with an LED strip.
 By connecting to the WebSocket server, you can interact with the lamp remotely and toggle the light ON/OFF in real-time.
 This was my first attempt at creating my own IoT device and framework.

 ## Deployment 🚀